jaspervdj/jaspervdj/posts/2013-08-02-ugent-courses-review.markdown

 **Computer Architecture** (*Computerarchitectuur*): This teaches some essential basics of how a computer works.
 I feel like this course belongs in the first year rather than the second year.
+Very well-taught and the lab sessions are very cool.

 **Databases** (*Databanken*): I think this course should be called "History of
 Databases: Where we start out with ancient history and end in the 90s!".